A fan’s guide – the club from early doors to today

 Cowdenbeath could still hold their own after the war, an epic League Cup tie with Rangers in 1949 resulting in a 3-2 win at Ibrox.
 This was followed by a 3-1 extra-time defeat in the second leg before a record crowd of 25,586, Cowdenbeath then remained marooned mid-table in the Second Division.

 Revival came when former Rangers winger Andy Matthew, who played out his career at Central Park, took on managerial responsibilities in 1968.
-With goals from young striker John Dickson, Cowdenbeath gained promotion to the First Division two years later but it subsequently proved to be a dismal campaign.
-The club finished bottom, and rivals Dunfermline escaped the drop on goal average.
+With goals from young striker John Dickson, Cowdenbeath gained promotion to the First Division two years later.
+The club duly finished bottom, and rivals Dunfermline escaped the drop on goal average.

 Though coming close an immediate return the following season, Cowdenbeath slipped back, lost out in the cut when the Scottish League reverted to three divisions in 1975 and only regained the second tier in 1992.